My Dog Ate Ice Cream Will He Get Sick?

 Another option is to serve your fur baby an ice cream alternative.
 You can try frozen yogurt (if your dog has no intolerance or allergy to dairy) or vegan ice cream (with no artificial sweeteners).
 These are lower in sugar and dairy (though there are some that are dairy-free).

 Most dogs are happy with these ice cream alternatives!
 And these are safer, but always stick to small servings.
-You and your canine companion will both be able to enjoy a nice cold treat on a hot day!
+You and your canine companion will both be able to enjoy a nice cold treat on a hot summer day!